-The end of the year and beginning of the New Year is a major holiday season for the Japanese.
-Here are some Hokkaido events that will enable you to experience such traditional festivities as the countdown to the New Year, the first sunrise of the year, and the first visit to a shrine or temple.
+The end of the year and the beginning of the New Year is a significant holiday season for the Japanese.
+Here are some Hokkaido events that will enable you to experience traditional festivities, such as the New Year countdown, the first sunrise, and the first visit to a shrine or temple.

-Due to the influence of Covid-19 in 2020, the events may be held differently than in normal years.
-Check the information for events and countermeasures being taken against the new coronavirus for the events being held this season in advance - you'll be better prepared to enjoy them!
+In 2022, due to Covid-19, the events may be held differently than in normal years.
+Check the information for events and Covid countermeasures being taken for the events being held this season in advance - you'll be better prepared to enjoy them!